vk-rv/pvx/readme.md

 PVX is a PASETO implementation for Go programming language.
 Currently, API is not stabilized and supports only local purpose of version 2 which encrypts claims and authenticates footer (preserving it in base64 encoded plaintext), but the library is under active development, does not have unnecessary dependencies and has greater than 91% of test coverage.
+Status of this library is experimental.
+You can use https://github.com/o1egl/paseto as more compatible alternative.

 # Go version
 A minimal version is 1.14